Van-Goghbot/the-coderoom/docs/user_input.rst

 Overview
 ------------------------
-We want to take user input for the start and end positions of the path which will allow us to define the curve for the dominoes to be placed on.
+We want to take the user's input for the start and end positions of the path which will allow us to define the curve for the dominoes to be placed on.

 Code overview
 ------------------------
 We determine the start and end points by creating a listener for the left and right arms.
-A tranform listener is first initialised with a rate of 10 refreshes per second.
+A transform listener is first initialised with a rate of 10 refreshes per second.

 .. literalinclude:: dominoes_code/listener.py
    :language: python